 The house sits at the end of a long driveway, far enough out in the country that we have no streetlights, though still close enough to the highway that we can get to the hospital if we need to.
+It resembles the Escape Room in Minneapolis because of its size and maze-like layout.
 Unfortunately, my husband didn’t feel comfortable posting a picture of the outside of the house, since it would be easy to drive around our small town with a photo and figure out where we live.
 This post is basically going out to the entire Internet, after all.
 But I can post some pics of the inside and pertinent areas.

 We do have a flock of about 20 wild turkeys that wander through the yard almost daily and they can get in the way when we drive in and try to park.
 They aren’t afraid of us.
 They just casually saunter out of the path of the car and glare at us for disturbing them.
 Deer show up occasionally, too, but not as much since we got the dog.

 I won’t show you every room in the house, but here are a couple, as they looked when we moved in and as Tom saw them.
 The first is the stove room.
 You can see the spiral staircase leading down into the basement.
 Like Shadow, our dog was too afraid to go down those stairs, so we didn’t have to block it off when he decided it was fun to run down into the basement.
 We did have to put up a child gate in front of the other basement stairs until he outgrew that phase.

 And here’s the living room, where Tom and Kevin had to sit on the floor to use the laptop.